 - The Special Investigations Program is responsible for investigating, disrupting, and dismantling organized criminal organizations involved in various property crimes, including vehicle theft, cargo theft, fraud, and gaming.
 Personnel also manage the Texas 10 Most Wanted program; enforce sex offender compliance; assist in enforcing pari-mutuel racing laws and rules at horse and dog tracks throughout the state; and perform background investigations for the Texas Racing Commission, the Texas Lottery Commission, and the Office of the Governor.

-View the 2013 Auto Theft School Brochure (PDF)
+View the current CID Auto Theft Schools brochure (PDF)

 View the Texas 10 Most Wanted Fugitives poster